 Discipline is the key driving force behind investments also.
 Regular investments help one achieve financial freedom at a much better pace and makes the outcome of your financial planning more predictable.
 Irregularity in investments will not help in goal fulfillment.

-Yoga emphasizes on Simplicity in one’s life i.e. it focuses on Aparigraha.
+Yoga emphasizes simplicity in one’s life i.e. it focuses on Aparigraha.
 Aparigraha is the virtue of non-possessiveness or non-greediness.
-It is self-restraint from any type of greed where one’s material gain comes by doing bad deeds or destroying any form of nature.
+It is self-restraint from any type of greed where one’s material gain comes by doing bad deeds or destroying any form of nature

 If we are getting good returns from our investments we tend to become greedy and want more returns.
 And this might result in putting all eggs in one basket which is not good for the long-term portfolio growth.
-Hence, one should learn to apply self-restraint when it comes to investments and plan as per financial goals and asset allocation.
+Hence, one should learn the important investing lesson of self-restraint when it comes to investments and plan as per financial goals and asset allocation.

 Introspection or understanding your own self is one of the niyamas (duties) in yoga.
 It is to bring awareness to the self.
 In yoga, this is attained by continuous repetition of sacred texts or mantras.